htyjers/StrDiffusion/README.md

 ![](image/image2.png)

-- Due to page limitation, we list our quantitative results of PSV as follow:
+- Due to the page limitations of CVPR, we only provided the quantitative results for **Places2** and **CelebA**, the two largest datasets, omitting the smallest dataset, **PSV**.
+Therefore, we provide the quantitative results for PSV here for your reference:

 ![](image/table.png)